Do you have a question about the coronavirus? Ask us below.

 Q: Why does it not help to wear a mask, such as a tight fitting dust mask, since one way the infection is spread is by droplets in the air?

-As of April 1, new guidance from the California Department of Public Health (CDPH) recommends that residents use face coverings, like cloth masks or bandannas, when going outside to perform essential activities.
+As of April 1, the California Department of Public Health (CDPH) recommended that residents use face coverings, like cloth masks or bandannas, when going outside to perform essential activities.
 On April 3, the CDC issued similar guidance.

 Q: Is it possible to disinfect disposable surgical gloves and N95 masks for reuse for activities like going to the grocery store?